Who can I protect myself from with a 209A restraining order?

 - A person with whom you have had a child, regardless of whether you have ever been married or lived together

 - A person you are not related to but currently are or formerly were members of the same household

 - A person you are or were in a dating or engagement relationship.

 What does “related to each other by blood” mean?

 A person is related to you by blood if you have a “family-like connection”.

-The reason that the SJC decided that the relationship between the grandmother and the mother was a blood relationship was that the purpose of Chapter 209A is to prevent violence in family settings and to provide protection against violence perpetrated by someone with whom you have a “family-like connection”.
+The reason that the SJC decided that the relationship between the grandmother and the mother was a blood relationship was that the purpose of 209A restraining order is to prevent violence in family settings and to provide protection against violence perpetrated by someone with whom you have a “family-like connection”.